bvinoth186/notes/cheat.md

   - Delete api will not delete the object permanently. it will just add the delete marker. so this object eligible for year end billing
   - To delete permanently, you must delete object version id
 - Cross region replication requires versioning enabled on both source and destination buckets
+- if you run PCI or HIPAA-compliant workloads, aws recommends to log your cloudfront usage data for last 355 days by
+  - Enabling cloudfront access logs
+  - Capture requests that are sent to the cloudfront API

 - https://aws.amazon.com/s3/faqs/